Pathoschild/smapi-mod-dump/source/Range Highlight/README.md

 ### Compatibility

-Works with Stardew Valley 1.5, single player and multiplayer.
+* Works with Stardew Valley 1.5 on Linux/Mac/Windows/Android.
+* Works in single player and multiplayer.
-No known incompatibilities with other mods, although if another mod also shows range highlights (e.g., UI Info Suite) then each mod will show its own highlight.
-The result is not horrible, but you probably want to disable the other mod's range highlighting if possible (for example, by using UI Info Suite's in-game menu to disable its range highlighting).
+* No known incompatibilities, but if you have another mod that also shows ranges (such as UI Info Suite) then each mod will apply its own highlighting.
+The result is not horrible, but you probably want to disable the range highlighting in the other mod if possible.
+(You can do this from the in-game menu in UI Info Suite.)
+* If Prismatic Tools is installed then the range of the prismatic sprinkler will be the value read from its config.
+* If Better Junimos is installed then the range of Junimo Huts will be its configured value.
+* If Better Sprinklers is installed then the range of Sprinklers will use its configured ranges.
+(Note that Better Sprinklers will still draw its own highlights in addition to the Range Highlight highlights.)
+* If Simple Sprinklers is installed then the range of Sprinklers will use its configured ranges.
+(Range shown may be incorrect if the Simple Sprinkler configuration is /smaller/ than the base sprinkler range.)
+* If Line Sprinklers is installed then the ranges of the line sprinklers will be shown.
+(Correctly, as of 2.4.0, rather than as if they were the non-line versions.)
+* May have issues in split-screen.
+(I think it's working as of v2.2.1, but this is not regularly tested, so problems may creep back into later versions even if everything is working in v2.2.1.)

 ### Installation